CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 >>> resource.getrusage(resource.RUSAGE_SELF).ru_maxrss
 64316
 ```
-Now let’s digg on memory.
+Now let’s dig on memory.

-## These are not the droids you are looking for
+## These are not the droids you are looking for...

-With [guppy](http://guppy-pe.sourceforge.net) you can print the heap:
+With [guppy](http://guppy-pe.sourceforge.net) I can print the current heap:

 ```python
 In : import guppy